Potential applications

 We are particularly interested in demonstrating the suitability of our platform for:

-We are open to co-financing feasibility studies, provided the results help showcase the strengths of our technology across diverse use cases.
+We are open to co-finance feasibility studies.
+Shared results help showcase the strengths of our technology across diverse use cases.

 For test developers